Step 1: Registering Your Complaint and Our Transparent Procedure

 Contact Address: SmartestEnergy, Grafton House, 15-17 Russell Road, Ipswich, Suffolk, IP1 2DE

 Our full complaints handling procedure can take a maximum of eight weeks to complete and can be provided to you in writing on request.
-The process includes opportunities for the complaint to be escalated if required to Carl McKee (Head of Renewables Operations) and James Graham (Vice President of Smart Generation).
+The process includes opportunities for the complaint to be escalated if required to Jane Hazell (Head of Supply Operations) and Louise Wapshare (Vice President of I&C Supply).

 Step 2: After Our Transparent Procedure